zgrgrcn/next-firebase/README.md

 - `firebase`: Houses the Firebase configuration and Firebase-related functions.

 Feel free to modify and expand the folder structure according to your project requirements.

-## Deployment

-To deploy your Next.js application with Firebase, follow the Firebase deployment instructions specific to your hosting option (Firebase Hosting, Cloud Functions, etc.).
-Make sure to set up the appropriate environment variables for your production environment.

-## Contributing

-Contributions are welcome!
-If you encounter any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.

-## Acknowledgements

-This project was created using the Next.js framework and Firebase platform.

 Resources